Comme un cheveu sur la soupe

-Comme un cheveu sur la soupe (Like a hair in the soup), is a French comedy film from 1957, directed by Maurice Regamey, written by Yvan Audouard, starring Louis de Funès.
-Shooting took place at the "Franstudio" film studios from December 26, 1956 until February 12, 1957.
-The film is known under the title: "Crazy in the Noodle" or "Kindly Kill Me" (USA).
+Comme un cheveu sur la soupe (lit.
+'Like a hair in the soup', translating as "out of left field" or "out of the blue"), is a French 1957 comedy film, directed by Maurice Regamey, written by Yvan Audouard, starring Louis de Funès.

+The film is also known under the English-language titles Crazy in the Noodle or Kindly Kill Me (United States).
+It is best known as de Funès's first lead role, before he went on to become France's biggest comedy star.